 Medicare and Mail Order Prescriptions

 Straight Medicare benefits do not cover prescription drug coverage.
 For Medicare beneficiaries to establish medication coverage they must do 1 of 2 things.
-They can either purchase a stand alone Prescription Drug Plan (PDP) or purchase a Medicare Advantage Plan or Medicare Part C Plan.
+They can either purchase a stand-alone Prescription Drug Plan (PDP) or purchase a Medicare Advantage Plan or Medicare Part C Plan.

 Regardless of which way you go choose to go for your medication coverage, private insurance companies offer both of these plans.
-Each individual insurance company will have their own set of guidelines when it comes to prescription drug coverage and mail-away pharmacies.
+Each individual insurance company will have its own set of guidelines when it comes to prescription drug coverage and mail-away pharmacies.